yeshua453/website/docs/tutorials/python.md

 ## Deploying the app

 Congratulations!
-You have created your first Python web app with Pglet, and it looks awesome!
+You have created your first Python web app with Flet, and it looks awesome!

 Now it's time to share your app with the world!

 ### Instant sharing

-Pglet is not only a framework for building web apps, but it is also a service for hosting apps' UI.
+Flet is not only a framework for building web apps, but it is also a service for hosting apps' UI.
-You can have the application running on your computer while its UI is streaming to Pglet service in real-time.
+You can have the application running on your computer while its UI is streaming to Flet service in real-time.

 To make the app instantly available on the Internet, just add `web=True` parameter to `flet.app()` call at the very end of the program: